Top 5 Best Apps for Trading Stocks

 They all come with more advanced tools and resources.
 However, their services can be more expensive and more easily accessible through a computer.
 While their mobile apps are a great addition, they’re not the primary source of activity for users.

 These five apps for trading stocks are built around mobile investing.
 It’s how they made their name and continue to change the investing landscape.
 According to a recent CNBC report, young people are investing at higher rates than ever before.
 And investing apps are leading the charge.

 Wealthbase is one of the newest investing apps available.
 However, it deserves a spot as one of the best apps for trading stocks due to its creativity.

-Wealthbase essentially merges social media with investing.
-It adds a social experience unlike anyone else.
+Wealthbase essentially merges social media and investing.
+It adds a unique social experience compared to the other apps.
 You can set up games with your friends on the app to see who’s doing the best.
 There’s also a feed that shows each of your friend’s recent stock picks.